-4.2 Not Agreed: Stained - Durum
+4.2 Proposed Change not Supported: Stained - Durum

-Advice was received from industry in 2018, that the existing tolerances for Stained in Durum grades were too high.
+Advice was received from industry in 2017, that the existing tolerances for Stained in Durum grades were too high.
 The advice received was that there are two distinct markets for durum, being the domestic and the export market.
 Each may have different quality requirements.

-No further information was received from the submitter on this issue for any subsequent changes.
-Therefore unless any further information is received for consideration by the Committee, no changes will occur to the durum Standards for 2019/20.
+Despite direct requests, no further information was received from the submitter on this issue for any subsequent changes.
+Therefore no changes will occur to the durum Standards for 2019/20.

-4.3 Not Agreed: Groats - Oats
+4.3 Proposed Change not Supported: Groats - Oats

 The current GTA Standards do not list a tolerance for Groats in any oat grades.
 Tolerances exist in grades listed by GIWA based on industry expectations of those grades.
-The Committee initially considered that a tolerance should apply to this parameter in each oat grade and sought industry advice on the tolerances to apply.
-As none was received no tolerance in the oat Standard for any grade are proposed to be developed for 2019/20.
+The Committee initially considered that a tolerance could potentially apply to this parameter in each oat grade.
+Industry advice was sought on the need for a tolerance and the tolerances to apply.
+As no industry submissions on this issue were received no tolerance in the oat Standard for any grade were adopted for 2019/20.